 The past seven days have been very special and unforgettable.
 I am very proud of myself for successfully defending my PhD thesis and for passing the viva with minor corrections!
 On top of this, I have been appointed to an academic position at one of the UK’s excellent universities.
 I have to be really humble and am writing many thank you messages, emails and letters every day.
 I feel deep, deep gratitude for the people who have supported me over the time of my studies.

 The first half of this year was very difficult.
 Everything I experienced gave me so many emotions, hope and courage, and now, I am happy and grateful for everything.
 I can congratulate myself!

 My PhD viva

-During the last weekend before my viva, Luca and I practised so many times.
-I also spent hours reading the recent debates in the field.
+During the last weekend before my viva, my partner and I practised so many times, and also spent hours reading the recent debates in the field.

 During the viva, my examiners’ questions were mostly specific rather than general, but I knew how to respond to all of them.
 I felt as if they were giving me a chance to explain more fully what I had done and what I already knew.
 I felt as if they were encouraging me to be comfortable and relaxed and tell more.
 They never asked me anything impossible.
 Fortunately, the internet connection was stable.
 Overall, I had a very, very positive experience of a PhD viva.
 My supervisor joined the viva after the examiners’ decision, and I was happy to see that my thesis was received very positively by the examiners, and they called me “Dr Kondo”!